Sayat Demissie

 Sayat Demissie (ሳያት ደምሴ; born 1986) is an Ethiopian singer, actress, model and fashion designer.
-She debuted as a model at age 17, placing in the top 20 in the 2004 Ethiopian Beauty Queens.
+She debuted as a model at age 17, placing her in the top 20 in the 2004 Ethiopian Beauty Queens.
 She began acting in the film Sara (2006).
 Sayat released her debut album in 2011 and has acted in a number of movies and television series since.
 She returned to music with a critically acclaimed music video for her song Eskesher in 2019.

 Early life

 Sayat Demissie was born in 1986 in Addis Ababa, Ethiopia.
 She is the last of four children in the family.
 In 2006, she completed high school.

 Career

 Sayat began her modeling career at age 17.
 She placed in the top 20 in the 2004 Ethiopian Beauty Queens.
 Sayat entered the film industry in 2006 film Sara while working with Tilahun Zewege.
 She acted in films such as Laundry Boy, Selanchi (2009), Adamt (2013) and German film Der weiße Äthiopier (2015).
 Afterwards, Sayat began a musical career after releasing her album Kifel Sost Volume 1, containing her hit "Tew Maneh".
-In 2011, she released "Hasabun Mesrek".
+In 2009, she released "Hasabun Mesrek".
 After a hiatus, Sayat released a comeback track titled "Eskesher" on 1 November 2019.
 The song recapitulates her musical career; reflecting on the hardships of life.
-In 2021, Sayat joined musicians like Fikiraddis Nekatibeb, Zeritu Kebede, Kuku Sebsebe, and released a single "Yehager Kasma".
-From 2021 to 2022, she played as Enana on television drama series.
-Eregnaye In 2022 the show was recognized by both the Guma Awards and the Leza Awards.
-ARTS TV.
+In 2021, Sayat joined musicians like Fikiraddis Nekatibeb, Zeritu Kebede, Lij Michael, Kuku Sebsebe, and released a single "Yehager Kasma".
+From 2021 to 2022, she played as Enana on television drama series Eregnaye.
+In 2022, the show was recognized by both the Guma and Leza Awards broadcast on ARTS TV.